Linas Mėgelaitis: Club career

 On 2 September 2019 he returned to Sicula Leonzio on a permanent basis following the loan in the previous season.

 On 8 January 2020 he signed with another Serie C club Gubbio until the end of the 2019–20 season.

 On 29 July 2021 he signed a three-year contract with Viterbese.

+On 11 August 2023, Mėgelaitis joined Rimini on a two-year deal.

 International career

 He made his debut for Lithuania national football team on 11 November 2020 in a friendly game against Faroe Islands.

 Scores and results list Lithuania's goal tally first.